OpenWaterFoundation/cdss-app-statemod-web/README.md

 # cdss-app-statemod-web #

 This repository contains the StateMod dataset web publishing tools.
+The following are the published locations of the website:

+* [Upper Colorado Water Allocation Model](http://opencdss.openwaterfoundation.org/datasets/colorado/2015/) - currently hosted at Open Water Foundation

 Automated workflows are provided to download datasets and software, run StateMod, process input and output files, and publish a web application to view the datasets.